 - The Chessmaster: He manipulates Darth Caedus towards the end of Legacy of the Force and pulls off a huge Batman Gambit on the Lost Tribe of Sith in Fate of the Jedi.
 In the former series, he also pulls a Batman Gambit on Boba Fett.

 - Chick Magnet: The number of love interests he had before the authors settled on Mara is a tad ridiculous.
-To put it another way, it says quite a bit when Luke Skywalker ends up with more love interests than Han Solo and Lando Calrissian, who are respectively the Loveable Rogue and The Charmer.
+To put it another way, it says quite a bit when Luke Skywalker ends up with more love interests than Han Solo or Lando Calrissian, who are respectively the Loveable Rogue and The Charmer.

 - Code Name: His call sign in a fighter is "Farm Boy".
 Before this, he was the original "Rogue Leader" after he founded Rogue Squadron with Wedge Antilles and Arhul Narra.